tunnelvisionlabs/aicabinets/README.md

 ruby -c aicabinets.rb && find aicabinets -type f -name '*.rb' -print0 | xargs -0 -n1 ruby -c
 ```

+## Running tests (TestUp)

+TestUp is SketchUp's Minitest runner.
+To execute the AI Cabinets smoke tests:

+1. Install the TestUp 2 extension alongside AI Cabinets.
+2. In **Extensions → TestUp → Preferences → Test Suites**, add the absolute path to `tests/AI Cabinets/`.
+3. Open the TestUp window and run the **AI Cabinets** suite or the `TC_Smoke` case.

+The suite currently verifies the extension namespace loads, the helper utilities reset the active model cleanly, and shared tolerances work for geometry assertions.

 To print the effective defaults (shipped JSON merged with user overrides), run:

 ```sh